13699

 User Acquisition Efficiency

-Unlike enterprise software that is typically sold by sales teams, consumer internet businesses like Snap grow by a combination of product virality, paid advertisement or incentives.
+Unlike enterprise software that's typically sold by dedicated sales teams, consumer internet businesses like Snap grow from a combination of product virality, paid advertisement, and incentives.

-Investors typically look at a company’s operating income to get a sense of how profitable a core business is.
-Adjusted EBITDA is the most common profitability metric for consumer internet companies, similar to operating profit, but removes various one time or non-cash expenses to give a more normalized measure of profitability.
+Investors frequently analyze operating income to understand a business's core profitability.
+Similar to operating income, adjusted EBITDA is the most common profitability metric for consumer internet companies because it removes various one-time or non-cash expenses, offering a more normalized view of a company's profit potential.

-Snap's EBITDA came in at $813 thousand this quarter, which translated to a 0.08% margin.
-Over the last twelve months Snap has shown a solid, above-average profitability for a consumer internet business with average EBITDA margins of 6.28%.
+Snap's EBITDA was $45.66 million this quarter, translating into a 3.8% margin.
+The company has also shown above-average profitability for a consumer internet business over the last four quarters, with average EBITDA margins of 4.3%.

 Snap Adjusted EBITDA Margin

-If you follow StockStory for a while, you know that we put an emphasis on cash flow.
+If you've followed StockStory for a while, you know that we emphasize free cash flow.
 Why, you ask?
-We believe that in the end cash is king, as you can't use accounting profits to pay the bills.
-Snap's free cash flow came in at $103.5 million in Q1, roughly the same as last year.
+We believe that in the end, cash is king, and you can't use accounting profits to pay the bills.
+Snap's free cash flow came in at $37.9 million in Q1, down 63.4% year on year.

 Snap Free Cash Flow